AlaaKanaan/laravel-api-boilerplate/README.md

 - **Single Page Applications (SPAs)**: A seamless backend for SPAs built with frameworks like Vue.js, React.js, or Angular.
 - **Mobile Apps**: Fully compatible with mobile app development using Flutter, React Native, Swift, or Kotlin.
 - **Third-Party Integration**: Easily expose APIs for other systems to consume.
-- **Microservices**: Use as a standalone service in a larger microservice architecture.
+- **Microservices**: Use as a boilerplate service in a larger microservice architecture.

 ## Roadmap and Additional Features (Suggestions)